ibm-cloud-docs/speech-to-text/audio-formats.md

 -   If you already understand how to use audio, jump to [Supported audio formats](#formats) for detailed information about the formats that the service supports.

 The final sections, [Data limits and compression](#limits) and [Audio conversion](#conversion), can help you get the most from your use of the service.

+How you record audio can make a big difference in the service's results.
+Speech recognition can be very sensitive to input audio quality.
+When you experiment with the service, try to ensure that the input audio quality is as good as possible.
+To obtain the best possible accuracy, use a close, speech-oriented microphone (such as a headset) whenever possible and adjust the microphone settings if necessary.
+Try to avoid using a system's built-in microphone.
+{: tip}

 ## Audio characteristics and terminology
 {: #terminology}